rderooy/dosbox-x-wiki/Home.md

 ### DOSBox-X's feature highlights

 ### What DOSBox-X can do
+* Virtually everything that DOSBox can do
+* GUI menu bar and configuration tool
+* Built-in debugger
+* NEC PC-98 support
+* Automatic drive mounting
+* Save/Load states (experimental)
+* CPU optimization and Turbo mode
+* Improved customization on the title bar
+* Better compatibility with DOS applications
+* Built-in external tools such as CWSDPMI, DOSIDLE and IMGMAKE
+* Support for more DOS commands (e.g. VOL, LABEL, PROMPT, and MOUSE)
+* Support for CONFIG.SYS commands (e.g. DEVICE, BUFFERS, FCBS, LASTDRIV)
+* Support for printer output
+* Support for Vertical sync (vsync)
+* Support for Direct3D with pixelshaders
+* Support for OpenglHQ
+* Support for Innovation SSI-2001 emulation
+* Support for 3Dfx Glide and Voodoo chip emulation
+* Support for beeping
+* Support for NE2000 Ethernet
+* Support for features such as overscan border and stereo swapping
+* Various patches such as font, DBCS and Ctrl-Break patch

 ### Running and configuring DOSBox-X

 Once you download DOSBox-X and extract its files, the easiest way to run DOSBox-X is to start the DOSBox-X.exe program.
 You will see an emulated DOS command line inside the DOSBox-X window within a few seconds.
 Unlike MS-DOS, where you usually see either C:\> or A:\> as the DOS prompt when it finished booting, at the beginning you will get a Z:\> when DOSBox-X loads.
 This is because DOSBox-X automatically creates a Virtual Internal Drive called Z: which contains various utilities that make a reasonable approximation of a fully setup DOS Compatible environment.
 These are DOSBox-X's emulated DOS's external commands.
-You can check the ##DOSBox-X's supported commands## sections below for more information about them.
+You can check the **DOSBox-X's supported commands** sections below for more information about them.

 If you want to access other drives such as the C: drive, you have to make your directories available as drives in DOSBox-X.  There are two ways to do this: